The down under city on a rise

 2. Enjoy the Beach life in the Middle of the City

 There is no better way to enjoy the Aussie laidback life than enjoying the beach vibe in the heart of the city.
-This man-made beach is absolutely free and is a favourite of locals and tourists alike for its sparkling lagoon with white sand and sub-tropical plants.
+This man-made beach is a top draw in free things to do in Brisbane.
+No wonder it is a favourite of locals and tourists alike for its sparkling lagoon with white sand and sub-tropical plants.
 Great place to take a dip or soak up the famous Queensland sunshine.

 3. Hop on board for a boat tour

 The sunny Brisbane has a lot of good vantage points to enjoy the golden hour, but there’s something extraordinary about watching it from the water.
 Whether it’s cruising up and down the winding Brisbane River, or putting about on the expansive blue of Moreton Bay, being out on the water is a real treat.
 You can choose a boat tour as per your liking – lunch, high tea and dinner cruises or a wildlife boat cruise to cuddle the koalas of Lone Pine